isw-kudos/huddo-docs/docs/boards/troubleshooting/docker.md

 ![ReactMinifiedError](/assets/boards/react-minified-issue.png)

 This has been successfully fixed in all reported cases by clearing the local storage of the user's browser.
+There is also a change to handle this better in [this release](/boards/releases/#2022-12-15)